SiMa: Effective and Efficient Matching Across Data Silos Using Graph Neural Networks: Approach Overview

 \parait{-- Learning from profiles and graph information (\autoref{sec:training})} Each data profile is used as a feature vector of each node in the relatedness graph (\autoref{fig:sima}b).
 Using GNNs, \method{} takes into consideration the profiles and the graph edges in order to learn how to incorporate the graph's neighborhood information together with the features of each node.

 \parait{-- Predicting matches across silos (\autoref{sec:pipeline})} Finally, as depicted in \autoref{fig:sima}e, \method{} uses the learned graph embeddings from the GNNs to capture similarity among columns, and discover matches across data silos.
-This is done by fine tuning a link prediction model, which enables \method{} to decide whether there could be a match between a pair of columns or not.
+We do this by fine tuning a link prediction model, enabling \method{} to decide whether there could be a match between a pair of columns or not.

 \parait{-- Optimizing the GNN learning process (\autoref{sec:opt})} \method{} applies sophisticated negative edge sampling techniques on the graphs (\autoref{fig:sima}c) to fine tune the prediction ability of the GNNs by leveraging the knowledge inside each data silo (\autoref{sec:sampling}).
 Moreover, as shown in \autoref{fig:sima}d, with incremental training (\autoref{sec:incre_train}) \method{} not only improves its match prediction ability, but also allows silos to train a GNN \textit{individually}, without having to consolidate all data profiles in one place.